Today's Active Lifestyles

-Today's Active Lifestyles is Polvo's second studio album.
-It was produced by Bob Weston and released on Merge Records in 1993.
+Today's Active Lifestyles is the second studio album by the American band Polvo, produced by Bob Weston and released on Merge Records on April 19, 1993.

-Cover
+Music

+Critics have called Today's Active Lifestyles a math rock album.
+Music journalist Andrew Earles said the album "brought the band's Middle Eastern influences full circle and experimented more heavily with structure".
+The album makes use of unorthodox guitar tunings.

+Artwork

-Early versions of the cover art featured red tigers in the yellow colour field, but these were soon removed due to a lawsuit from its painter Andy Freeburn.
+Early versions of the cover art featured red tigers in the yellow color field, but these were soon removed due to a copyright dispute raised by Jehovah’s Witnesses.
+The band reissued the album in 2020 with cover art featuring nothing but similar red tigers, claiming in an interview that the original was all based on public domain artwork to begin with.

 Release

 The album was released on Merge Records.
 "Tilebreaker" was released as a 7" single with the song "Chameleon" and the instrumental "Tiara Fetish" on the B-side. ("Tiara Fetish" would later appear, with lyrics, as the song "Watch the Nail" on the Merge compilation 5 Rows of Teeth.)